 PDI is the premier training event for resource/financial managers in the Department of Defense, US Coast Guard, and public and private sectors.
-This three-day training event features a full day of Service and Defense Agencies workshops; six general sessions with keynote speakers; 17 mini-courses aligned to the DoD Financial Management Certification Program competencies and associated proficiency levels; more than fifty financial management, audit, acquisition, and workforce management workshops; and other special activities.
+This three-day training event features a full day of Service and Defense Agencies workshops; general sessions with keynote speakers; mini-courses aligned to the DoD Financial Management Certification Program competencies and associated proficiency levels; financial management, audit, acquisition, and workforce management workshops; and other special activities.

 The Professional Development Institute

 The PDI program objective is to enhance resource/financial management knowledge and skills, as well as share best practices toward meeting the complex challenges of today’s fiscal environment.
-The PDI focus is on education and training, with more than 20 hours of educational sessions and speakers, and the ability to earn up to 21 Continuing Professional Education (CPE) units.
-These sessions meet the National Association of State Boards of Accounting standards.
+Defense financial managers in the public and private sectors converge annually for this three-day event to focus on education and training, with more than 20 hours of educational sessions and speakers, and the ability to earn up to 50+ Continuing Professional Education (CPE) units*.

 DoD Event Approval

 The Department does not provide blanket approval or endorsement for attendance by DoD employees at training events.
 Individual DoD component commands or organizations are responsible for approving attendance of its DoD employees based on mission requirements and consistency with law, regulation and policy.

 Funding of Active Duty and Civilian Personnel to Attend

 Active duty or civilian personnel have two complimentary but distinct roles: (1) as an official role as a DoD financial manager, auditor, logistician, or otherwise; and (2) in private capacities, as active participants and/or leadership positions in ASMC.
 Keeping these roles straight will help you from inadvertently making mistakes in using either appropriated or chapter funds to attend the PDI.